yaserananbeh/Prompt-Flood/README.md

 - Repeating the same prefix/suffix instructions on every message
 - Juggling multiple model tabs without a central control panel

-**Prompt Flood** turns each supported chat tab into a reliable prompt runner with a compact popup command center.
+**Prompt Flood** turns each supported chat tab into a reliable prompt runner with a side panel command center that stays open while you work.

 ---